 There is one bright spot, though—patient journey mapping.
 We now do a fantastic job of mapping out the entire patient journey across a disease state, focusing on those few touchpoints along the journey we can really influence.
 This map then becomes a guide for our marketing efforts as they relate to the patient.

-This presents an opportunity: can we take this similar approach for HCPs?
+This presents an opportunity: can we take this similar approach for HCP engagement?
 Even if we simply think about an HCP journey, from becoming aware of a brand or new clinical data to retention (or adoption) into their treatment algorithm and eventually advocating for the brand (even when they are not paid as speakers), could this provide us more insights and allow us to reconfigure a more successful launch approach?

-The HCP Journey
+Defining the HCP Journey Map

-By mapping out an HCP journey, we can identify touchpoints that will provide actionable insights and key current and desired behaviors.
+By mapping out an HCP journey, pharma companies can identify touchpoints that will provide actionable insights and key current and desired behaviors.
 We can also begin thinking beyond clinical needs and start addressing the HCP’s individual needs—understand their motivators, both clinical and non-clinical, that are automatic (which are habits) and reflective.
 We can also ask what additional information, training, peer perspectives, and reframing they need to provide better patient outcomes.

-Mapping an HCP journey will cause us to think more deeply about our strategic goals that go beyond adopting a brand.
+Mapping an HCP customer journey will cause us to think more deeply about our strategic goals that go beyond adopting a brand.
 This begins with understanding HCPs’ behaviors, defining the desired experiences, and adjusting to the environment the brand is launching.
 Going beyond just reinforcing messages and, prior to launch, ensuring we have a strong diagnostic plan to be able to assess the complexities of launch.
 Some of those are traditional measures like exposure to messages and some are more focused on changing habits.
 We need both leading and lagging indicators to ensure a successful launch, and we need to go beyond just simple awareness.

-Moving Beyond Awareness—The Challenges
+Moving Beyond Healthcare Professional Awareness—The Challenges

 In order to start building beyond awareness, we need to address some of the changes in the marketplace that put pressure on our ability to reach and effectively inform HCPs about new treatment options.
 One of these challenges is the speed at which treatment landscapes are changing, the increased complexity of new MOAs, and the sheer volume of options in a given therapeutic space.